OfficerClucks/StatsNotes2523/Chapter 1 In Class notes.md

 - Probability can only be measured in terms of a measurement dependent error but the error is defined as a probability.

 **The Bayesian View (Belief View):**
 It asserts that probability reflects individual beliefs, a departure from the notion of an objective frequency governing events.
+Probability reflects beliefs symmetry makes a coin fair, and predicting 50% heads in further tosses is a belief.
+Most people get that if you flip a fair coin, there's an equal chance it lands heads or tails – 1 out of 2 or ½.

 Challenges of the Bayesian View:
 - Is a combo of the challenges of the last two
 - Subjectivity in Prior Probability